jduckles/pwdiff/README.md

 ![Pretty diffs](https://github.com/jduckles/pwdiff/blob/master/example/output.png?raw=true)

+## How does this work?

+1. We use git's [`--word-diff`](https://git-scm.com/docs/git-diff#Documentation/git-diff.txt---word-diffltmodegt) option.
+2. Which outputs `{+ +}` for additions and `[- -]` for removals
+3. Using sed we replace addition and removal tags with markdown tags for underline and strikethrough respectively
+4. We treat output as Markdown and pipe to pandoc to convert to HTML
+5. Applying the `styles.css` to that HTML we style underline to green and strikethrough to red to show additions and removals in a colorblind accessible way

 ## Gotchas

 * We're using git diff's -U option to show so-many lines of context.
 I've set this very large for now.
 It should probably just be the larger of the total number lines of the two files input.